An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Examples

 \section{Examples}

-We explicitly compute examples of energies using the method in the previous section.
-Since our construction is new even for the case of degenerate quasilinear diffusion with gradient dependent reaction, we focus on well-known examples of quasilinear diffusion with the simplest polynomial forcing term, i.e., $u_x^n$.
-For the sake of simplicity, we consider Dirichlet boundary conditions throughout the examples, which yields $L^1\equiv 0$.
+We explicitly compute examples of energy candidates using the method in the previous section and compare them with well-known Lyapunov functions in the literature; see Table \ref{tab}.
+For the sake of simplicity, we consider Dirichlet boundary conditions throughout the examples, which yield $L^1\equiv 0$.